israel-meiresonne/e-shop-1-backend/docs/doc.md

 Project short description:
-  Backend RESTful API of an online store application with Docker, Nest.js, TypeORM and MySQL Project Topics (tags): nestjs typescript typeorm api mysql docker
+  Backend RESTful API of an online store application with Docker, Nest.js, TypeORM and MySQL Project Topics (tags): mysql api docker typeorm typescipt nestjs-backend -->
--->

 This project is a backend RESTful API of an online store application.